alockwood05/good-analytics/README.md

-# good-analytics
-Segment.io transform stream to be used with hapi's `good` event piping https://github.com/hapijs/good.
+# Basic node starter for a module with ava tests